0zul/Shiro-1/README.md

-# hackweek-project
+# Shiro
-this is a moderation project bot that ill be doing for discord hackweek
+this is my bot shiro, i've decided to make him open-source since the music has a hard time playing... if any code is copied/downloaded, please credit this (just add a note or smth)